-Whether held on Advent IV.
-Christmas Eve. during the Christmas season or to celebrate the Feast of the Epiphany, the annual Christmas Pageant is a memorable experience for young and old alike.
+Whether it is to be held on Advent IV, Christmas Eve, during the Christmas season or to celebrate the Feast of the Epiphany, the annual Christmas Pageant is a memorable experience for young and old alike.
 Many are written using the Birth Narrative found in the Gospel of Luke, but many variations can also be found from the very simple to the complex production.